UPDATED: July 18th 2013

-- The next step is to type “sudo raspi-config” (figure 5) Once you do this the raspi-config tool will run (figure 6)
+- The next step is to type “sudo raspi-config“. (see notice in Figure 7) Once you do this, the raspi-config tool will run (figure 8).

-- From the raspi-config menu, first select update.
-This will update the raspi-config tool.
+- From the raspi-config menu, first select “8 Advanced Options” -> “A5 Update” & hit enter.
+This will update the raspi-config tool to the latest version.

 - The Raspbian image is designed to expand into 2GB space on your SD card.
-This means that if you are using a larger SD Card say 4GB or 8GB the additional space is not part of the root file system partition.
-In order to be able to use all the space on your SD card select the “expand_rootfs” and hit enter.
-This will enable the root file system partition to be expanded to file the entire SD card.
+This means that if you are using a larger SD Card, say 4GB or 8GB, the additional space is not part of the root file system partition.
+To use all the space on your SD card select “1 Expand Filesystem” and hit enter.
+This will expand the root file system partition to fill the entire SD card.
 The actual partition expansion will happen on reboot.

-- For the other options, I highly recommend that you explore them…..I don’t recommend overclocking the RPi (overclock option) and I keep the defaults for the “ssh” (run SSH server on start up) and “boot_behavior” (boot into the command line).
+- For the other options, I highly recommend that you explore them…..I don’t recommend overclocking the RPi ( “7 Overclock” option) beyond 800MHz and I keep the default for the “8 Advanced Options” -> “A4 SSH” (run SSH server on start up) .
+For “3 Enable Boot to Desktop” I always choose to boot into the command line first.

-- When your done use the right/left arrow keys to select finish.
+- When you’re done, use the right/left arrow keys (or tab key) to select <Finish>.
 This will cause the RPi to reboot with all the requested changes.
-This reboot might take a few minutes if you selected to expand the root file system partition.
-Note that when you reboot you lose your SSH connection and your console window will now be associated with your Kubuntu machine again.
+This reboot might take an additional minute or two if you selected to expand the root file system partition.
+Note that when you reboot, you lose your SSH connection and your console window will now be associated with your Linux PC once more.

-- So now we do what we ought to do whenever we have a fresh debian-based Linux distribution install complete…..type “sudo apt-get update” followed by “sudo apt-get upgrade” or alternatively we can do both at the same time “ sudo apt-get update && sudo apt-get upgrade“.
+- Once at the RPi prompt shown (Figure 7), type “sudo apt-get update” followed by “sudo apt-get upgrade” or alternatively we can do both at the same time “ sudo apt-get update && sudo apt-get upgrade“.
 The first command consults the /etc/apt/sources.list and updates the database of available packages.
 The second command checks updates for all installed packages and then prompts to download and install them.
-When it does this accept the updates and hit enter.
-When the second command completes its task you will have the most up-to-date Linux OS available for the RPi.
+When it does this accept the updates (type Y) and hit enter.
+When the second command completes ,you will have the most up-to-date Raspbian Linux OS available for the RPi.

 SSH is great if you want to remotely access the RPi from the command line.
-The Raspbian OS does come with a Desktop GUI environment called LXDE.
-If you want to access the LXDE desktop you need to type “startx” in the command line window.
-This will not work over SSH but will work if you have a screen connected to the Raspberry Pi board via HDMI.
+The Raspbian OS also comes with a Desktop GUI environment called LXDE.
+If can access the LXDE desktop over HDMI by typing “startx” in the command line window.
+This will not work over SSH.
+Luckily we can still remotely access the LXDE Desktop from the Linux PC, using the VNC protocol.

-- To remotely access the LXDE Desktop from Kubuntu we will use the VNC protocol.
-First we need to install the VNC server software on the the RPi.
+- First we need to install the VNC server software on the the RPi.
 To do this, SSH into the Raspberry Pi and type “sudo apt-get install tightvncserver“.
 This will install the VNC server software on the RPi.
 Then type “tightvncserver” to configure the VNC server for the first time.
-You will then be asked to enter a password (8 characters only) I used “raspberr”.
+You will then be asked to enter a password (8 characters only) & confirm it.
+I used “raspberr”.
 You will then be prompted to enter an optional “view only password”.
-This is not needed and you can choose to not set one by saying no. the next step is to type the following to start the VNC server: “vncserver :1 -geometry 1280×720 -depth 24“.
-This starts a vncserver on vnc port 1 with a resolution of 1280 by 720 and a color depth of 24.
+This is not needed and you can choose to not set one by saying no. the next step is to type the following into the RPi SSH session to start the VNC server: “vncserver :1 -geometry 1280×720 -depth 24“.
+This starts a VNC server on display number 1 with a resolution of 1280 by 720 and a color depth of 24.
 At this point the VNC server should be running on the Raspberry Pi.

-- Now open another console window on your Kubuntu Desktop and install a VNC viewer (client) on the Kubuntu OS with the command: “sudo apt-get install xtightvncviewer “.
-Then in the same console window (Kubuntu) type “xtightvncviewer &“.
-The ampersand allows us the run the application while not blocking the terminal window.
+- Now open another console window on your Linux PC and install a VNC viewer (client) on the Linux PC with the command: “sudo apt-get install xtightvncviewer “.
+Then in the same console window (Linux PC) type “xtightvncviewer &“.
+The ampersand allows us the run the application in the background.